-This is probably the dumbest thing to tell.
+This is probably the dumbest thing to tell you.
 But let me tell you anyways.
 When we see an object blocking the view of another object, the first object is nearer to the viewer than the latter.

-This clue to our brain regarding distance can be utilized in a photograph to depict the “depth” or distance between the objects also called overlap perspective.
-If this overlap is repeated in a same picture the viewer gets a sense of depth among various objects lying in a 3D reality through the perception of the relative distance of objects made by partial blocking and hiding.
+This clue to our brain regarding distance can be utilized in a photograph to depict the depth or distance between the objects, also called overlap perspective.
+If this overlap is repeated in the same picture, the viewer gets a sense of depth among various objects lying in a 3D reality through the perception of the relative distance of objects made by partial blocking and hiding.

 II.
 Relative Size